denisnazarov/dn-blog/posts/lego-bricks-or-organ-transplants.md

 This [comparison](https://www.johndcook.com/blog/2011/02/03/lego-blocks-and-organ-transplants/) from 2011 still rings true today:

 > People have been comparing software components to LEGO blocks for a couple decades.
 We should be able to assemble applications by snapping together modular components, just like LEGOs.
-There has been progress, but for the most part we haven’t realized the promise LEGO-style software development.
+There has been progress, but for the most part we haven’t realized the promise of LEGO-style software development.

 > Integrating two software systems is usually more like performing a heart transplant than snapping together LEGO blocks.
 It can be done—if there’s a close enough match and the people doing it have enough skill—but the pieces don’t fit together trivially.
 And failure may not be immediately obvious; it may take a while to see signs of rejection.